Establish a Disaster Recovery Plan for Your WordPress Site

 Minimizing the time of recovery

-As you follow your recovery plan and establish the need of improvement – may it be a full restoration in its actual location or a complete recreation at a new place – all you need to make sure is to keep the restoration time minimal.
+As you follow your server disaster recovery plan and establish the need of improvement – may it be a full restoration in its actual location or a complete recreation at a new place – all you need to make sure is to keep the restoration time minimal.

 Keep a Backup against Every Major Update